Rauma, Finland: Sports

 Rauman Lukko is the local ice hockey team.
-Founded in 1936, Lukko plays in Liiga, the top professional league in Finland.
+Founded in 1936, Lukko plays in SM-liiga, the top professional league in Finland.
 Lukko has won the Finnish championship twice, in 1963 and 2021.
 Their home arena is Äijänsuo Arena.
 Local football teams are Pallo-Iirot and FC Rauma.
 These two teams share the same home field at Äijänsuo sports centre.

 Sea City Storm is an American football team playing in the Finnish American Football Association's 2nd division.
 Fera is a women's Finnish baseball team, whose home field is the Länsi-Suomi Arena at Otanlahti sports centre.

 Rauma also has an own orienteering club, Rasti-Lukko, two basketball teams known as Kaaron Roima and Rauma Basket, a rinkball team called UKP and a floorball team named SalBa.

 Recreation

 One popular saying goes that every family in Rauma owns a boat – this is not true, though the city has room for ca. 2,800 boats at its docks.
 People can use their own boats or water buses to get to the Kylmäpihlaja Lighthouse that doubles as a hotel and recreation site.
 Water buses take people to Reksaari island and former garrison island of Kuuskajaskari.
 Both islands are in recreational use.